Skip to main content

 Some people are pushing the idea of a "hydrogen economy"; in particular, that we can convert from oil-powered vehicles to hydrogen-powered vehicles.
 Will this save us?
 Not likely.

-Today, most hydrogen is made from fossil fuels, especially natural gas, supplies of which are growing increasingly tight.
+Today, most hydrogen is made from fossil fuels, especially natural gas, supplies of which are growing increasingly tight in North America.
 Making hydrogen from water using electrolysis is expensive because it requires large amounts of electricity (which is why the coal and nuclear industries support the idea of a hydrogen economy).
 In addition to the hydrogen production challenges, there are significant problems to overcome with hydrogen storage.

 Addressing Transportation Efficiency